Becca18/Becca18.github.io/_posts/blog.md

 ---
 layout: post
-title: You're up and running!
+title: Data Science Bootcamp
 ---

-#Metis - Week 1
+##Metis - Week 1

 I was super excited to start Metis this week!
 A data science education has been something I’ve wanted since 2006 when I first became interested in operations research and data analytics.
 10 years later I am finally learning the techniques that will help me land a data science role at a forward-thinking company.